 This dressing is a wonderful treat for the sweet tooth in your family.

 This creamy mustard dressing can be served on a wedge of iceberg lettuce, or used as dressing for potato and pasta salads.

 Two popular condiments combine to enhance freshly made cold rolls, egg rolls and lettuce wraps.

 Pour this Savoury Salad Dressing over a variety of your favourite cut up raw vegetables, suck as cauliflower, carrots, red and yellow peppers, broccoli, radishes, purple onion, and chickpeas, and mix well for a delicious and nutritious treat.

-This chickpea based dip is easy to prepare and delightfully delicious.
-Makes a very enjoyable snack.
+Chickpea hummus is easy to prepare and delightfully delicious.
+Serve with crackers, raw vegetables or bread for a very enjoyable snack.

 Nutty bulgur tossed with toasted mustard seeds and topped with tons of flavour make for a delicious filling dish.
 From the lemon Dijon vinaigrette, creamy avocado and skillet grilled chicken to the peppery arugula… a “flavour” bowl everyone will enjoy.

 Mustard Seafood Stuffed Mushroom Caps can get you in the entertaining mood and are a perfect bite-sized treat!

 This zesty and flavorful party appetizer can be served warm or room temperature with crackers for any brunch or gathering.

 Sopes are a great Mexican appetizer that are the perfect vessel to carry all sorts of tasty meats and salsas.
 These are a great gluten-free option, and when topped with roasted vegetables can be incredibly healthy and easy to make.
 The Habanero can be intimidating to some but when used correctly can give you a wonderful floral fruity flavour with just a slight hint of heat, paired with some good old yellow mustard to carry that tropical flavour along.